Cosmic string gravitational wave backgrounds at LISA: I. Signal survey, template reconstruction, and model comparison: Introduction

 We leave the study of point {\it IV)} for upcoming papers in the series, where we will study cosmic string signals in the presence of astrophysical foregrounds in the LISA window.
-We note that the LISA collaboration has studied already the impact of some foregrounds over conventional templates~\cite{Blanco-Pillado:2024aca}.
+We note that there have several studies on the impact of foregrounds on the template reconstruction, e.g., \cite{Baghi:2023qnq,Muratore:2023gxh,Dimitriou:2023knw,Kume:2024xvh} and especially on the reconstruction of conventional cosmic-string templates~\cite{Blanco-Pillado:2024aca}.
 In the next papers of our series we will study the detectability of template signals over relevant astrophysical foregrounds, including those from extragalactic black hole and neutron star binaries, white dwarfs in our galaxy, and extragalactic white dwarfs.
 The latter source, which was not considered in the analysis of Ref.~\cite{Blanco-Pillado:2024aca}, leads however to the dominant expected foreground over the entire frequency window of LISA~\cite{Staelens:2023xjn,Hofman:2024xar}.
 In particular, our second paper of the series will quantity the significant impact of such dominant foreground on the detectability of conventional signals, providing a realistic assessment on the parameter space detectable by LISA of these signals, when considering them superimposed on top of all leading foregrounds expected in the LISA window.

 We will also consider an analogous study of the detectability of non-conventional signals over relevant astrophysical foregrounds in the LISA window.
 The inclusion of the foregrounds will have again a significant impact on the parameter space of such signals.
-However, given the complexity of such multi-parameter analysis, we will separate it from the conventional signals over foregrounds analysis, and present the details in a third paper of the series.
+However, given the complexity of such multi-parameter analysis, we will separate it from the conventional signals over foregrounds analysis, and present the details in separate papers of the series.
 Finally, we also note that we leave open the possibility to add even more papers into the series, e.g.~considering new signal templates, or potential improvements in the data analysis pipeline and/or the noise modeling of LISA.